open/close all folders

 - Then some are just wild cards.
 The conventional military could, in theory, get rid of Nilbog, but no one knows how many aces he has hidden up his sleeves as contingency plans, and since he's content to stay in the area he's taken over, no one's bothering to go to the trouble of trying to uproot him.

-- The Danish Army in World War II had not fought a war since 1864.
+- The Danish Army in World War II had not fought a war since 1864 (which it lost).
 It was small and largely geared to ceremonial duties in Copenhagen.
 Denmark also had the misfortune of sharing a land border with a hungry superpower, Nazi Germany.
 When war came in 1940, the Danes were pragmatic enough not to resist, knowing this would be futile, and the Germans were in Copenhagen within twelve hours.
 Danish resistance to the Nazis took more creative - and telling - forms.

 - Not to forget that the French (particularly the Free French and La Résistance) continued their struggle, often with insane valour.
 All in all, France's armies always had a pretty good track record of winning wars before that (as in: they won more than they lost).